Gatwick runway plans: Lowfield Heath 'ghost village' remembered

 He said several small communities had been fighting airport developments in the South East - Stanwell Moor near Heathrow, Charlwood near Gatwick, and All Hallows, near the site of a proposed airport on the Isle of Grain in Kent.

 Brendon Sewill, who is now in his 80s and has lived in Charlwood since the age of three, remembers Lowfield Heath as being "a very sad story".

-Mr Sewill, the chairman of the Gatwick Area Conservation Campaign, said: "It was a nice little community with a cricket club, a school and a Women's Institute, and people were sad that little community was lost."'No life'
+Mr Sewill, the chairman of the Gatwick Area Conservation Campaign, said: "It was a nice little community with a cricket club, a school and a Women's Institute, and people were sad that little community was lost."